onebeyond/prepper/README.md

 # Prepper
 Prepper is an event based api for pre-processing log events before routing them to your logging framework of choice.

+## Caveats
+Prepper is **Experimental** and not yet recommended for production use because...

+1. The merge library we're doesn't check cyclic dependencies and can lead to max call depth exceptions exceeded.
+We're looking for a better alternative
+2. Performance probably isn't that great since we're trying hard not to mutate the state of any input parameters

 ## tl;dr
 ```js
 var prepper = require('prepper')